LouiseSteward/learn/congenital-disorders/text/quiz-01.md

 	+	Oligohydramnios (too little amniotic fluid)
 	-	Wearing tight fitting clothes during pregnancy
 	-	Reducing calorie intake in late pregnancy to slow fetal growth
-19. What is the name of a pattern of multiple structural abnormalities which can easily be recognized?
+19. What is the name of a pattern of multiple structural abnormalities which can easily be recognised?
 	-	An association
 	-	A disruption
 	+	A syndrome